auriq/essentia_docs/source/reference/direct-query-examples.rst

     8,202
     9,219

-Output all of the rows from files in the browse categroy over the entire date range, oredered by the values in the articleID column in ascending order.
+Output all of the rows from files in the browse category over the entire date range, ordered by the values in the articleID column in ascending order.

 ``select * from browse:*:* order by articleID`` ::